-In the last year, some of the biggest breaches in history have occurred.
-The Target breach affected over 70 million people who innocently made purchases at their retail stores.
-One of the latest, the Ebay breach, affected all of it’s users when a database was compromised.
+In the last year, some of the biggest data breaches in history have occurred.
+The Target breach affected over 70 million customers who innocently made purchases at their retail stores.
+Following was the Ebay data breach, which also affected its large demographic of customers.
 Ebay and Paypal users typically have a debit/credit card or checking account associated with their username.
 Statistically, nearly HALF of adult Americans have been a victim of some type of fraud.
 A comment was recently made to me that it seems like these breaches are becoming less potent because they are happening every day.
 The fact that people feel they these breaches are less potent is way too scary.
 No matter how often it is happening around the world, when money is taken out of your checking account because your debit card has been compromised, it will seem like a very serious problem.
 With all of that said, how do we protect ourselves from this happening to us?
 How can we be 100% sure no one will steal our information?

 Very simple.
 Don’t shop.
 Although we’d sure save a ton of money this way, it is definitely not going to happen.
 There is no way that you can be 100% sure that your information is safe.
 After all, we need to be able to shop freely.
 It is evident that there will always be an associated risk when we are not using cash.
 I am “that guy” who whips out a credit card when buying a 99 cent chocolate milk at the store.